 When to Seek Medical Attention for a Bee Sting

 You should be concerned with the bee sting and seek medical attention if your body’s allergic reaction to the sting spreads throughout your body.
 This might come in the form of symptoms such as:

 - Itching and hives

 - Sweaty skin

 - Weak pulse

-Any of these symptoms could be the sign of a severe allergic reaction to the insect sting, and you should immediately seek help.
+Any of these bee sting symptoms could be the sign of a severe allergic reaction to the insect sting, and you should immediately seek help.

-The most serious threat of a sting is anaphylactic shock, a life-threatening swelling of the throat and tongue, which can prevent you from breathing.
-It is imperative to get to an emergency medical professional as soon as possible, even if you only have one or two symptoms.
+The most serious threat of a bee sting is anaphylactic shock, a life-threatening swelling of the throat and tongue, which can prevent you from breathing.
+It is a cause for concern and is imperative to get to an emergency medical professional as soon as possible, even if you only have one or two symptoms.

-If you have a known allergy to bees, you should use your epinephrine injector immediately to prevent this reaction, and still call 911.
+If you have a known allergy to bees, you should use your epinephrine injector immediately to prevent symptoms of this reaction, and still call 911.

-Also, if you receive multiple stings, such as from a swarm of bees or wasps, seek medical treatment immediately, as the venom can build up in the body and cause a severe reaction.
+Also, if you receive multiple stings, such as from a swarm of bees or wasps, that is a cause for concern so seek medical treatment immediately, as the venom can build up in the body and cause a severe allergic reaction.